Differential Norms and Rieffel Algebras: Introduction

 In Section \ref{rieffel}, we consider the noncommutative function algebras $\mathcal{S}_J^\mathcal{C}(\mathbb{R}^n)$ and $\mathcal{B}_J^\mathcal{C}(\mathbb{R}^n)$ defined by M.A.~Rieffel \cite{rieffel} via a deformation quantization procedure, where $\mathcal{C}$ is a given C$^*$-algebra of ``coefficients'' and $J$ is a skew-symmetric linear transformation on $\mathbb{R}^n$ with respect to which the usual (commutative) pointwise product is ``deformed'' (Definition \ref{rieffelalgebras}).
 Using Rieffel's deformed product $\times_J$ (see Equation \eqref{rieffelprod}), together with the pointwise involution and with the choice of standard systems of (semi)norms which are familiar from the theory of distributions (there are several variants), these are Fr\'echet $*$-algebras.
 However, we will substitute the initial system of norms on $\mathcal{B}_J^\mathcal{C}(\mathbb{R}^n)$ by a more convenient one, resorting to a faithful representation of this function algebra as an algebra of bounded (pseudodifferential) operators on a Hilbert C$^*$-module \cite{lance}.
 More precisely, we first define an ``operator C$^*$-norm'' on $\mathcal{B}_J^\mathcal{C}(\mathbb{R}^n)$ (see Definition \ref{rieffelalgebras}) and, under the assumption of a unital $\mathcal{C}$, we will define a differential norm on $\mathcal{B}_J^\mathcal{C}(\mathbb{R}^n)$, a construction which will require several steps.
-In particular, we will need a version of the Calder\'on-Vaillancourt inequality for Hilbert C$^*$-modules (see Lemma \ref{calderonvaillancourt} and Equation \eqref{calderon}), as well as the ``symbol map'' $S$ constructed in reference \cite{melomerklen2} that allows us to obtain an ``inverse Calder\'on-Vaillancourt-type inequality'' (see Equation \eqref{invcalderon}) which, in the scalar case ($\mathcal{C} = \mathbb{C}$), was proved by H.O.~Cordes in \cite[Proposition 4.2, p.~262]{cordes}.
-Besides showing that the natural topology of $\mathcal{B}_J^\mathcal{C}(\mathbb{R}^n)$ is, in particular, defined by a sequence of submultiplicative $*$-norms, the fact that the topology on $\mathcal{B}_J^\mathcal{C}(\mathbb{R}^n)$ is generated by a differential norm (Theorem \ref{b-diffnorm}) also implies, for a unital $\mathcal{C}$, that this $*$-algebra is spectrally invariant and closed under the C$^\infty$-functional calculus of its C$^*$-completion (see Theorem \ref{b-uniq}).
-These results will put us in a position to establish the uniqueness statement for C$^*$-norms on $\mathcal{B}_J^\mathcal{C}(\mathbb{R}^n)$, by means of Theorem \ref{uniq2}, for any C$^*$-algebra $\mathcal{C}$ (unital, or not -- see Theorem \ref{b-uniq2}).
-The analogous spectral invariance property (when the C$^*$-algebra $\mathcal{C}$ is assumed to be unital) and the C$^*$-norm uniqueness statement for $\mathcal{S}_J^\mathcal{C}(\mathbb{R}^n)$ will also be obtained as corollaries, in Theorems \ref{s-specinv} and \ref{s-uniq}.
-Due to the spectral invariance results, $\mathcal{B}_J^\mathcal{C}(\mathbb{R}^n)$ and $\mathcal{S}_J^\mathcal{C}(\mathbb{R}^n)$ have the same $K$-theory as their respective C$^*$-completions.
+In particular, we will need a version of the Calder\'on-Vaillancourt inequality for Hilbert C$^*$-modules (see Theorem \ref{calderonvaillancourt} and Equation \eqref{calderon}), as well as the ``symbol map'' $S$ constructed in reference \cite{melomerklen2} that allows us to obtain an ``inverse Calder\'on-Vaillancourt-type inequality'' (see Equation \eqref{invcalderon}) which, in the scalar case ($\mathcal{C} = \mathbb{C}$), was proved by H.O.~Cordes in \cite[Proposition 4.2, p.~262]{cordes}.
+Besides showing that the natural topology of $\mathcal{B}_J^\mathcal{C}(\mathbb{R}^n)$ is, in particular, defined by a sequence of submultiplicative $*$-norms, the fact that the topology on $\mathcal{B}_J^\mathcal{C}(\mathbb{R}^n)$ is generated by a differential norm (Theorem \ref{b-diffnorm}) also implies, for a unital $\mathcal{C}$, that this $*$-algebra is closed under the C$^\infty$-functional calculus of its C$^*$-completion (see Theorem \ref{b-uniq}).
+This result will put us in a position to establish the uniqueness statement for C$^*$-norms on $\mathcal{B}_J^\mathcal{C}(\mathbb{R}^n)$, by means of Theorem \ref{uniq}, for any C$^*$-algebra $\mathcal{C}$ (unital, or not -- see Theorem \ref{b-uniq2}).
+The analogous C$^*$-norm uniqueness statement for $\mathcal{S}_J^\mathcal{C}(\mathbb{R}^n)$ will also be obtained as a corollary, in Theorem \ref{s-uniq}.
+Moreover, due to the spectral invariance results contained in Theorems \ref{b-uniq} and \ref{s-specinv} (for a unital $\mathcal{C}$), $\mathcal{B}_J^\mathcal{C}(\mathbb{R}^n)$ and $\mathcal{S}_J^\mathcal{C}(\mathbb{R}^n)$ have the same $K$-theory as their respective C$^*$-completions.